Deep Neural Network Approximation Theory: Introduction

 The theory of function approximation through neural networks has a long history dating back to the work by McCulloch and Pitts \cite{MP43} and the seminal paper by Kolmogorov \cite{Kolmogorov1957}, who showed, when interpreted in neural network parlance, that any continuous function of $n$ variables can be represented exactly through a $2$-layer neural network of width $2n+1$.
-However, the nonlinearities in Kolmogorov's neural network are highly non-smooth and the outer nonlinearities, i.e., those in the output layer, depend on the function to be represented.
+However, the nonlinearities in Kolmogorov's neural network are highly nonsmooth and the outer nonlinearities, i.e., those in the output layer, depend on the function to be represented.
 In modern neural network theory, one is usually interested in networks with nonlinearities that are independent of the function to be realized and exhibit, in addition, certain smoothness properties.
 Significant progress in understanding the approximation capabilities of such networks has been made in \cite{Cybenko1989, Hornik1991251}, where it was shown that single-hidden-layer neural networks can approximate continuous functions on bounded domains arbitrarily well, provided that the activation function satisfies certain (mild) conditions and the number of nodes is allowed to grow arbitrarily large.
 In practice one is, however, often interested in approximating functions from a given function class $\mathcal{C}$ determined by the application at hand.
 It is therefore natural to ask how the complexity of a neural network approximating every function in $\mathcal{C}$ to within a prescribed accuracy depends on the complexity of $\mathcal{C}$ (and on the desired approximation accuracy).
-The recently developed Kolmogorov-Donoho rate-distortion-theoretic approach \cite{boelcskei:2017DNN} formalizes this question by relating the complexity of $\mathcal{C}$---in terms of the number of bits needed to describe any element in $\mathcal{C}$ to within prescribed accuracy---to network complexity in terms of connectivity and memory requirements for storing the network topology and the associated quantized weights.
+The recently developed Kolmogorov-Donoho rate-distortion theory for neural networks \cite{boelcskei:2017DNN} formalizes this question by relating the complexity of $\mathcal{C}$---in terms of the number of bits needed to describe any element in $\mathcal{C}$ to within prescribed accuracy---to network complexity in terms of connectivity and memory requirements for storing the network topology and the associated quantized weights.
+The theory is based on a framework for quantifying the fundamental limits of nonlinear approximation through dictionaries as introduced by Donoho~\cite{DONOHO1993100,Donoho1996}.

 The purpose of this paper is to provide a comprehensive, principled, and self-contained introduction to Kolmogorov-Donoho rate-distortion optimal approximation through deep neural networks.
 The idea is to equip the reader with a working knowledge of the mathematical tools underlying the theory at a level that is sufficiently deep to enable further research in the field.
 Part of this paper is based on \cite{boelcskei:2017DNN}, but extends the theory therein to the rectified linear unit (ReLU) activation function and to networks with depth scaling in the approximation error.